-In order to check out materials from the Duluth Public Library (DPL), you must have a valid library card that is registered in DPL's computer system.
+In order to check out materials from the Duluth Public Library (DPL), you must have a valid library card that is registered in DPL’s computer system.
 A library card is free to any resident of the Arrowhead Library System region, which includes Carlton, Cook, Itasca, Koochiching, Lake, Lake of the Woods and St. Louis counties.
-In order to be issued a library card, you must present photo identification and proof of current address.
+If you are 18 years of age or older, in order to be issued a library card you must present a government-issued photo identification and proof of current address.
+Virtual library cards (Port Cards) are issued to enrolled students in participating school districts.
 Businesses, schools, and other agencies may obtain an institutional library card for use by their employees.
 A temporary card is issued to anyone temporarily living in Duluth or to anyone without a permanent address.

 If you are a Minnesota resident and live outside of the Arrowhead Library System region, you may check out materials by presenting your current library card from your home library as well as acceptable identification.
 If you live out of state you may check out materials from DPL for an annual fee.
 A current library card from your home library is required, along with acceptable identification.
 Other members from the same household may get a library card for an annual charge.

-Library cards expire after three years and can be renewed without charge.
+Library cards expire and can be renewed without charge.
 Renewing a library card must be done in person.
 There is a charge to replace a card before it expires.

 Lost or Forgotten Cards

 If you lose your library card, you should notify the library as soon as possible.
 You are responsible for anything checked out on your card.
 If you have forgotten your library card but have a photo ID with you, you may still check out items.